-Medical marijuana is legal in 31 states plus Washington, D.C., as of July 2018.
+Medical marijuana is legal in 35 states plus Washington, D.C., as of July 2021..
 Wondering which states have legalized medicinal cannabis?
-In alphabetical order: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Vermont, Washington D.C. (technically a district, not a state), Washington state, and West Virginia.
+In alphabetical order: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Virginia, Washington, D.C. (technically a district, not a state), Washington state, and West Virginia.

 Here’s a quick overview of what’s allowed in each state, in terms of medical marijuana possession, sale, and use:

 More states may legalize medical marijuana soon.
 Mississippi voters overwhelmingly passed Amendment 65 in November 2020 that would create a medical marijuana program, but the Mississippi Supreme Court struck down the law in May 2021.
 The court’s decision makes it unlikely that a cannabis program can created by voter initiative, and the fate of Mississippi’s medical marijuana program now lies in the hands of the legislature.